danvet/danvet.github.io/_drafts/maintainer-statistics.md

 In short, even when facing big growth like the GPU subsystem has, it's very much doable to keep training new maintainers to keep up with the increased demand.

-### Review of maintainer commits established in the GPU subsystem
+### Review of maintainer self-commits established in the GPU subsystem

-Looking at relative changes in how consistently maintainer commits are reviewed there's a clear grow from pretty much nothing to 80+% of all maintainer commits who have seen some formal oversight.
+Looking at relative changes in how consistently maintainer self-commits are reviewed there's a clear grow from pretty much nothing to 80+% of all maintainer self-commits who have seen some formal oversight.
 We didn't just keep up with the growth, but scaled faster and managed to make review a standard practice.
 Most of the drivers, and all the core code are now consistently reviewed.
 Even for tiny